-- b.
-Are there any price quotations from recent transactions or prior valuations from acquisitions or sales of properties with similar characteristics and location; - c.
-Has a construction contract been signed with the prime contractor; - d.
-Have the required building permits been obtained; - e.
-What percentage of rentable area has been pre-leased to tenants; - f.
-Are construction costs reliably determinable; - g.
+- 1. Is the property being constructed in a developed, liquid market; - 2.
+Are there any price quotations from recent transactions or prior valuations from acquisitions or sales of properties with similar characteristics and location; - 3.
+Has a construction contract been signed with the prime contractor; - 4.
+Have the required building permits been obtained; - 5.
+What percentage of rentable area has been pre-leased to tenants; - 6.
+Are construction costs reliably determinable; - 7.
 Is the value of the completed property reliably determinable.